m-Pak/github-actions-demo/README.md

 [![Azure Python 3.5](https://github.com/m-Pak/github-actions-demo/actions/workflows/main.yml/badge.svg)](https://github.com/m-Pak/github-actions-demo/actions/workflows/main.yml)

-This is a repo for building GitHub actions and tricks.
+This is a test repo for building GitHub actions and tricks!

 Create a virtualenv and activate it
 ```